heristop/clover-map/docs/config.md

 # JSON Configuration Format

-The JSON configuration file should adhere to the following structure to be compatible with TreemapFlow:
+The JSON configuration file should adhere to the following structure to be compatible with CloverMap:

 ```json
 [